WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Access and Installation

-You can play the game by [clicking here][1] or by cloning/downloading this repo and then opening the index.html file
+You can play the game by [clicking here][1] or by cloning/downloading this repository and then opening the index.html file

 ## Development

 This game was one of my projects for my [Front End Developer Nanodegree][2] at [Udacity][3].
-Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly - you can see some of my code in the [app.js](js/app.js) file in this repo.
+Udacity provided the game engine and resources and then I used my object-oriented JavaScript (OOJS) skills to make it work perfectly - you can see some of my code in the [app.js](js/app.js) file in this repository.

 Skills developed: